kolonialno/patito/docs/tutorial/dataframe-validation.rst

 Here we have used ``typing.Literal`` from `the standard library <https://docs.python.org/3/library/typing.html#typing.Literal>`_ in order to specify that ``temperature_zone`` is not only a ``str``, but `specifically` one of the literal values ``"dry"``, ``"cold"``, or ``"frozen"``.
-You can now use this class to represent a `single specific instance` of a product as an object.
+You can now use this class to represent a `single specific instance` of a product:

 .. code-block:: python